emacs-vs/cognitive-complexity/README.md

 $ eask compile
 ```

-**🪧 The following steps are optional, but we recommend you follow these lint results!**
+**The following steps are optional, but we recommend you follow these lint results!**

 The built-in `checkdoc` linter: